Julian Blake

 T +44 (0)20 7632 8500 Clerk Michael Smith Clerk Thomas Belcher Clerk Jake Foote E

-Julian acts in a wide range of public law, media and information law, technology, healthcare and commercial law fields.
-As an experienced member of the Attorney General’s ‘A’ Panel of Counsel, Julian regularly acts for HM Government in some of its most complex and sensitive cases including in several challenges before the Supreme Court.
+Julian acts in a wide range of public law, information, media and technology (IMT) law, healthcare law and commercial law fields.
+As an experienced member of the Attorney General’s ‘A’ Panel of Counsel, Julian has been involved in some of the Government’s most complex and sensitive cases, including in several challenges before the Court of Appeal and Supreme Court.
+As set out in the Specialisms section below, he has appeared in cases as varied as challenges to detention by UK forces in Afghanistan and Iraq, the resettlement of the Chagos Islanders, the leading financial sanctions challenge and a data breach involving one of the world’s largest tech companies.

 Specialisms